Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/essay.md

 It is also a practical claim about literacy, tools, compatibility, and research support.

+## Evidence and open questions

+Current evidence is strongest on feasibility and use, and weaker on comparative outcome scale.

+Evidence we can point to now:

+- Brazil as the strongest documented empirical center for plane-based sign-language writing in practice
+- localized instructional programs that show durable use within real classrooms and institutions
+- technical feasibility demonstrated through encoding, fonts, and usable writing workflows

+Open questions that still require stronger evidence:

+- updated national accounting beyond early self-reported counts
+- longitudinal comparisons against strong bilingual + video baselines
+- replication across additional communities with independent outcome measures These are also the success criteria for the next research phase.

 ## Conclusion

 Writing does not come in only one shape.